JensBender/loan-default-prediction/README.md

 **Model Selection**
 Chose Random Forest for its good performance, low overfitting, and interpretability.
-- Performance: Highest validation AUC-PR (0.62), highest F1-score together with XGBoost (0.64), while meeting minimum recall (0.80) and precision (0.54 vs. min.
-0.40).
+- Performance: Highest AUC-PR (0.62) and F1-score (0.64, tied with XGBoost), meeting minimum recall and precision.
 - Overfitting: Lowest AUC-PR difference between training and validation (0.06).
 - Interpretability: Higher degree of interpretability than XGBoost, crucial for transparency and regulatory compliance in finance.